top of page

 Reiki or Reiki Ryoho, the practice of Reiki, originated in Japan around March in 1922.
 Mikao Usui, the founder of Reiki, became enlightened on Mt Kurama, north of Kyoto after meditating and fasting for 21 days.
 We do not know anything about Mikao Usui’s childhood or his life before his enlightenment.
 He created an association, Usui Reiki Ryoho Gakkai (URRG) in Tokyo in April 1922.
 We do not know what he actually taught as he did not publish anything nor did he have manuals.
 Any documents from this time that may hold information, were totally destroyed when the association’s headquarters was bombed during WWII.
 Very little is known about the URRG as it is a secret society, however, small amounts of information have been leaked over the years.

 Mikao Usui’s last student was Chujiro Hayashi.
 Hayashi changed Usui Sensei’s teachings to create his own when he formed the Hayashi Kenkyu Kai.
 Traditionally, when teachings are changed by the student then the name of the system changes also.
-Hayashi Sensei created his own curriculum, and treatments were done on massage tables.
+Hayashi Sensei created his own curriculum, and treatments were done on massage tables instead of chairs as was done in URRG.
 His student, Mrs. Hawayo Takata then took Reiki to Hawaii and then mainland USA.
 Mrs. Takata, originally taught Japanese students in Hawaii so she taught them Hayashi’s teachings but later changed a number of them to make Reiki less Japanese, partly because of WWII and the anti-Japanese sentiment at the time.
+Takata Sensei also changed Reiki treatments that is in keeping with the Reiki treatments today.
+Takata Sensei called her Reiki system, Usui Shiki Ryoho.
 Further changes were made by other teachers as time went on.

 Gendai Reiki Ho is also a Japanese Reiki system.
 It was founded by Hiroshi Doi.
 Many Gendai Reiki Ho websites incorrectly have the lineage (a family tree of sorts) going back through the URRG.
 Hiroshi Doi was a Level 2 Reiki practitioner in the URRG and became a Reiki Master through Neo Reiki in Osaka (as mentioned in Doi’s book ‘Iyashino Gendi ReikiHo – A Modern Reiki Method for Healing).
 In reality, Hiroshi Doi's lineage should lead back to Neo Reiki which in turns leads back to Chujiro Hayashi.
 Reiki lineages should show the names of teacher to teacher to teacher.